anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08-annex.md

 - Numa - Validate numa configuration on each node
 - Numa - Validate total memory available is distributed equally across numa boundaries
 - VFs - Validate VFs are availablebeing created on each PCI SYS Interface.
-- Modules - Validate the following modules are loaded
+- Modules - Validate necessary kernel modules are loaded
-  - bonding
-  - 8021q
-  - i40e
 - OS: IPTables are enabled.
 - OS: ntp is enabled and configured to sync system time
 - OS: Dedicate mount point for following file system